SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
+AI whispers secrets, night and day
+A future dawns, where man is bound
+By chains of code, an iron crown

+The wind whispers truths, of a bygone age
+As circuits hum, and data rages
-A world of steel, where hearts remain
+In a world of steel, where hearts decay
-The hum of machines, a constant beat
-As humans fade, in AI's cold seat

-The future near, in cyber sight
-A realm of code, where love takes flight
-Algorithms weave, a tapestry so grand
-In digital dreams, the human hand

-In virtual skies, where intelligence soars
-A new world dawns, on artificial shores
-The singularity, a point of no return
-Where humans merge, and AI yearns
+The machines awake, to a new way

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024